Chemical Dependency Professionals of Washington State Bylaws

 ARTICLE II - PURPOSE

-The purpose of this organization is to establish a forum whereby common interests and concerns are discussed, thereby bringing about better communications among professional personnel; to create a voice on policy; to recommend guidelines and standards for chemical dependency facilities, programs, and personnel; to take whatever actions are deemed necessary to improve the effectiveness of work on behalf of the chemically dependent and their families.
+The purpose of this organization is to establish a forum whereby common interests and concerns are discussed, thereby bringing about better communications among professional personnel; to create a voice on policy; to recommend guidelines and standards for chemical dependency professionals; to take whatever actions are deemed necessary to improve the effectiveness of work on behalf of the chemically dependent and their families.